nightroman/FarNet/JavaScriptFar/README.md

     *.js
     js:@!\!.!

+## Global variables

+- `host` - extended JavaScript functions provided by ClearScript
+- `far` - FarNet main methods provided by `FarNet.Far.Api`
+- `clr` - .NET types of the following assemblies:
+    - mscorlib
+    - System
+    - System.Core
+    - System.Numerics
+    - FarNet

 ## How to debug

 Prerequisites:

-- Install VSCode and ensure its `code.cmd` is in the path.
+- Install VSCode (this should make `code.cmd` available in the path).
 - Set up ClearScript V8 debug launch, see [VII.
 Debugging with ClearScript and V8](https://microsoft.github.io/ClearScript/Details/Build.html).

-How to start debugging of a JavaScript file:
+Start debugging of a JavaScript file:

 - In the editor use `[ShiftF5]`
 - In the command line use `js: @debug: ...\script.js`

 The confirmation dialog is shown.
 If you click OK then VSCode is opened, existing or new.
 Start the ClearScript V8 debugger there.
-Otherwise you will have to terminate Far Manager forever waiting for the debugger.
+Otherwise Far Manager waits for the debugger forever and has to be terminated.

 When the debugger starts it breaks either at the first JavaScript statement or at one of the previously set breakpoints in the running code.